MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 ### Man Pages (as in the `man`ual) and `--help`

-You can all of help and a guide for any of UNIX commands with the man command.
+You can see a guide to any UNIX commands with the `man` command.
 For example, in the `help` list we saw a command called `ls`.
 We will use this a lot to get a list of files and folders.

 TRY IT OUT